-As climate change continues to alter the Earth's ice, water, air, land, and soil composition, the impact will be seen and felt by all living things.
-Climate change will negatively impact those who are already vulnerable due to inadequate access to housing, health care, food, and water among other factors.
-Indigenous women, girls, Two-Spirit, transgender and gender-diverse people in Canada are already marginalized from equitable access to housing, health care, food, and clean water by the very macro-economic architectures that are in place to provide these human rights and services.
+As climate change continues to alter the Earth's ice, water, air, land, and soil composition, the impact will be seen and felt by all things living.
+Climate change will negatively impact those who are already vulnerable due to inadequate access to housing, heath, food, and water among other factors.
+Indigenous women, girls, and 2SLGBTQQIA in Canada are already marginalized from equitable access to housing, health care, food, and clean water by the very macro-economic architectures that are in place to provide these human rights and services.
 For decades, the Canadian federal legislative infrastructure has denied Indigenous women access to basic standards of living in a time of economic and natural resource abundance.
-As climate change worsens and resources become scarce (and even more unaffordable to those entrenched in poverty by virtue of race and gender), it seems unlikely that the government would prioritize First Nations, Inuit, and Métis people's health and wellbeing during a time of scarcity when it has failed to do so in times of prosperity.
+As climate change worsens and resources become scarce (and even more unaffordable to those entrenched in poverty by virtue of race and gender), it seems unlikely that the government would prioritize First Nations, Inuit, and Métis people's health and wellbeing during a time of scarcity when it never has in times of prosperity.
 With limitless power and funding, the exclusion campaigns against First Nations, Métis, and Inuit women have been methodical and persistent.
-The ramifications of colonialism and the continuation of its sexist and racist structural oppression through neoliberal capitalist discourses cannot be understated.
+The ramifications of colonialism and the continuation of its sexist and racist structural oppression through neo-liberal capitalist discourses cannot be understated.
 The impact on First Nations, Inuit, and Métis social determinants of health and health inequalities are rooted in these infrastructures, which are saturated in ideologies of subordination, unbridled resource extraction, patriarchy, gender inequality, and racism.
 The collective resiliency, adaptability, and determination of First Nations, Métis, and Inuit people to preserve and restore their culture, knowledge, language, and lands from the margins of dislocation is a true embodiment of the power of collective capacity and advocacy to fight for all life, for the environment, and for well-being, equality, and justice.